New is... warm

 Whether you're curling up on the sofa or chilling out in your conservatory, your new home will keep you happy all year round.
 And your lower heating bills should give you a warm glow too.

 A smarter kind of cosy

 All these simple details will keep your bills down and keep you feeling toasty.
-In fact, our homes can save up to 57% (or £1,410 per year) in energy spend compared with a Victorian house of the same style^^.
+In fact, our homes can save up to £1,410 per year in energy spend compared with a Victorian house of the same style*.

-When the Great British Summertime finally rolls around, we make sure you enjoy every last ray of sunshine.
-Our windows are designed to really capture the sunlight and flood your rooms with light.
-They even have a special coating that allows heat from the sun into your home (and makes sure no heat escapes either).
+When the Great British Summertime finally rolls around, we make sure you get to enjoy every last ray of sunshine.
+Our double glazed, argon gas filled windows are designed to really capture the sunlight and flood your rooms with light.
+They even have a special low-emissive coating that allows heat from the sun into your home and minimises heat escaping.

 We believe a warm home is a happy one, whatever the season.
 So whether it's blowing a gale outside or April showers are speckling the windowpane, you can relax knowing that staying warm isn't costing you the earth.